fishstrap/fishstrap/README.md

 - Multi-Instance launching
 - Cleaner
 - Use old Roblox icons in the taskbar
 - Easily use Custom Cursor
+- Have a bunch of Custom Cursor Sets ready for use

 ### 🚩 Fast Flags
 - Flag profiles
+- FastFlag Warnings
 - Removed editor warnings & validation
 - A Bunch Of Preset Flags
 - Search box to quickly find flags in settings
-- More toggleable Fast Flag Editor features in advanced settings
+- More toggleable FastFlag Editor features in advanced settings
 - Built-In Flag Lists
-- Check which flags are toggleable in settings
-- Remove invalid and default values, and in the process, update outdated fastflags using Clean List
+- Clean your list of fake flags and default value flags and update them at once
-- Find any FastFlag inside of Roblox using Find FastFlag
+- Find the majority of Roblox FastFlags in Find Flag

 ### 📦 Channels
 - Block Roblox updates